EBEP_Blogartikel_PR_2880x1620 EBEP_Blogartikel_PR_2880x1620

 There was a clear structure in the classic B2B funnel:

 Generative AI drastically shortens this process.
+More and more companies are using generative AI search systems at a very early stage of supplier research.
+The classic customer journey is thus shifting towards AI-supported decision-making processes.
 Half of all B2B decision-makers start their product and supplier search with ChatGPT and similar AI chatbots.
-(Source 1) In the course of the purchasing process, the rate increases to 90 percent.
-(Source 2) The fact is: In B2B, AI chat has long since replaced Google search.
+Over the course of the purchasing process, this rate increases to 90 percent.
+The fact is: In B2B, AI chat has long since replaced Google search.
 And that requires a new sales strategy.

 If the AI crawler can’t find it, it doesn’t exist